vmware/vic-product/docs/user_doc/vic_vsphere_admin/access_h5_ui.md

 If you have installed the HTML5 plug-in for vSphere Integrated Containers, you can find information about your vSphere Integrated Containers deployment in the HTML5 vSphere Client.

-**IMPORTANT**: Do not use the vSphere Client or to perform operations on virtual container hosts or container VMs.
+**IMPORTANT**: Do not use the vSphere Client to perform operations on virtual container hosts or container VMs.
 Specifically, using the vSphere Client to power off, power on, or delete the VCH vApp or VCH endpoint VM can cause vSphere Integrated Containers Engine to not function correctly.
 Always use `vic-machine` to perform operations on VCHs.
 The vSphere Client does not allow you to delete container VMs, but do not use the vSphere Client to power container VMs on or off.
 Always use Docker commands to perform operations on containers.

 **NOTE**: More functionality will be added to the vSphere Integrated Containers view in future releases.